citp/privacy-policy-historical/r/ra/rai/raiders.com.md

-> *The following text is extracted and transformed from the raiders.com privacy policy that was archived on 2017-11-14.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20171114093812id_/http%3A//www.raiders.com/footer/copyright-privacy-policy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the raiders.com privacy policy that was archived on 2018-05-16.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20180516012846id_/http%3A//www.raiders.com/footer/copyright-privacy-policy.html) for the most accurate reproduction.*

 # Oakland Raiders | Copyright & Privacy Policy

-_Reviewed and Effective September 4_ , _2015_
+_Reviewed and Effective December 13_ , _2017_

 **PRIVACY POLICY**